Bomin75/notes/content/BIOA01/Evolution/index.md

 ### Polypoidy leading to speciation

-- For example, tetraploid individuals are genetically isolated from wild-type individuals because they produce diploid gametes rathe rthan haploid gametes
+- For example, tetraploid individuals are genetically isolated from wild-type individuals because they produce diploid gametes rather than haploid gametes
 - If these gametes combined, the resulting zygote would be triploid
 - Triploid individuals produce gametes with a dysfunctional set of chromosomes e.g., seedless bananas